UI And Basic Functions

 Note that all Orchestration jobs must begin with a Start Component and thus, the Start Component cannot receive links from other components.

-Since a job can become large and complicated with many components, users can create notes on the Layout Panel.
+Since a job can become large and complicated with many components, users can create notes on the Canvas.
 Each note consists of a box that can be resized - usually to encompass multiple components that the note refers to - and be edited to contain text.
-Right clicking anywhere in the Layout Panel will allow users to add a note.
+Right clicking anywhere on the Canvas will allow users to add a note.
 Notes are a good way of grouping components together to make sense of large workflows.

 3 Components Menu.

-Clicking on a component and dragging it into the Layout Panel will create a component of that type to be used in the current job.
+Clicking on a component and dragging it into the Canvas will create a component of that type to be used in the current job.
 There is no limit to the number of components, total or of a specific type, that the user can apply to a job.

 Components are named according to their function, although it is common for a single component to have many functions that are not strictly related to one another.
 Thus, it is recommended that users acquaint themselves with the available components such that they can make informed decisions on which components to use to best achieve a given goal.